Skip to main content

 export class MyDataSyncHandler implements IDataSyncHandler {

-await this.generatePdfReport(event.data); // Takes 30+ seconds
+await this.generatePdfReport(cmd.attributes); // Takes 30+ seconds

 await this.sendEmailWithAttachment(report);